NSS-Workshops/agentic-ai/src/sections/working-existing-codebases/03-debugging-refactoring/index.md

 ## The Multi-Mode Approach to Code Improvement

-Different AI modes excel at different aspects of debugging and refactoring:

-- **Ask mode** - Excellent for understanding bugs, analyzing error messages, and exploring code behavior
-- **Architect mode** - Perfect for planning refactoring strategies and designing systematic improvements
-- **Orchestrator mode** - Ideal for implementing detailed refactoring plans and systematic code improvements
+Different AI modes excel at different aspects of debugging and refactoring. **Ask mode** serves as your diagnostic specialist, excelling at understanding bugs, analyzing error messages, and exploring code behavior to help you comprehend what's going wrong. **Architect mode** functions as your strategic planner, perfect for designing refactoring strategies and creating systematic improvement plans that consider the broader codebase architecture. **Orchestrator mode** acts as your implementation specialist, ideal for executing detailed refactoring plans and carrying out systematic code improvements with precision and consistency.

 ## Understanding and Fixing Bugs